MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture-content.md

 A significant design change from the baseline architecture is the compute cluster.
 In this design AKS cluster is private.
 This change requires extra resources to be provisioned to gain access to cluster.

-**Azure Virtual Machine Scale Sets** for jump box instances to run tools against the cluster, such as kubectl.
+**Azure Virtual Machine Scale Sets** for the private build agents and jump box instances to run tools against the cluster, such as kubectl.

 **Azure Bastion** provides secure access to a jump box and removes the need for the jump boxes to have public IPs.